Discover the Cirque du Fer-à-Cheval: waterfalls and hikes

 5.3 Live weather and webcam

-Before leaving, check the live webcam installed on the Haut-Giffre Tourism Office site.
-It allows you to verify the weather conditions and snow cover according to the season.
+Before leaving, check the live webcam installed on the Haut-Giffre Tourist Office site.
+It allows verifying weather conditions and snow cover depending on the season.

-6. The Cirque du Fer-à-Cheval through the seasons
+6. The Cirque du Fer-à-Cheval throughout the seasons

-The snow melt brings many waterfalls to life.
+Snowmelt gives life to a multitude of waterfalls.
 The green meadows contrast with the white of the still snow-covered peaks: a magical setting for hiking and photography.
 Beware of overcrowding.

 6.2 Autumn: foliage and tranquility